fernanda-rabacal/AvenantChat/README.md

 #### Funcionalities / Funcionalidades:

+- Login on your account / Fazer login na sua conta
+- Register an account / Criar uma conta
 - See chat rooms / Ver salas de chat
 - Enter a room / Entrar em uma sala
 - Send Message in a chat room / Mandar mensagens em uma sala de chat
+- See your chat rooms / Ver seus chats
 - See online members and their messages in a room / Ver membros online e as mensagens deles na sala

 ### How to run the project / Como rodar o Projeto: